Best books on Branding and Business for 2019

 2b.
 The Designful Company: What I love about this book is the simplicity of the thinking but the fact that it is matched to a great strategy.
 For me, no brand works without both.
 If you can’t get a concise message across to a customer as to why they should love your brand, how will they ever have time to hang around to find out.
 A great read.

-Not sure you need to read all three of these as they all follow similar themes.
 I met Marty a while ago.
 He is a bit of a hero!

 3. Lovemarks: The Future Beyond Brands by Kevin Roberts.
 Another exceptional one – He was the man that identified the power behind emotive brands and emotion within branding.
 Anyway, one you have to read to understand what makes Apple/Sony/Nike etc great.